Saitama Seibu Lions: Taiheiyo Club Lions (1973–1976)

 Nishi-Nippon Railroad, founded by Nagayoshi Nakamura, then owner of Lotte Corporation and the Orions, sold the team's sponsorship rights to Taiheiyo Club, a golf course and resort developer in 1973.
 The Lions, still smarting from the after-effects of the Black Mist Scandal, finished no higher than third throughout the 1970s.

 Crown Lighter Lions (1977–1978)

 At the end of the 1976 season, the Fukuoka Baseball Corporation announced that the team's new sponsor was Crown Gas Lighter.
-With this, the team's name for the upcoming season was changed to the Crown Lighter Lions.
+With this, the team's name for the upcoming season was changed to the Crown Lighter Lions (クラウンライターライオンズ, Kuraun Raitā Raionzu).
 On October 25, 1978, the team was sold to Kokudo Keikaku (later Kokudo), and then merged into Prince Hotels.